 There is over 1,500,000 square feet of development potential on excess land currently owned and operated by SVI.
 When market conditions are suitable and high occupancies and leads indicate pent up demand, we expect to expand a number of our existing locations.
-In fiscal 2024, we completed 110,000 square feet of expanded and renovated space and expect to complete 150,000 square feet of expanded and renovated space in fiscal 2025.
+In fiscal 2025, we expect to complete a total of 150,000 square feet of expanded and renovated space; of this, 100,000 square feet was completed in Q1 2025.
+In fiscal 2024, we completed 110,000 square feet of expanded and renovated space.
 In addition, we have another 500,000 rentable square feet of expansions projects in the entitlement and permitting stage.